bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 New creates a BlitzMax variable of the Type specified.
 End Rem

+SuperStrict

 Type MyType
-	Field	a,b,c
+	Field a:Int,b:Int,c:Int
 End Type

 Local t:MyType
 t=New MyType
 t.a=20

-print t.a
+Print t.a

 ' if a new method is defined for the type it will also be called

 Type MyClass
-	Field	a,b,c
+	Field a:Int,b:Int,c:Int
 	Method New()
-		print "Constructor invoked!"
+		Print "Constructor invoked!"
 		a=10
 	End Method

+	' the new method can be overridden to provide even more construction options Method New(b:Int, c:Int)
+		New() ' the default new can also be called from inside this one Self.b = b
+		Self.c = c
+	End Method
 End Type

 Local c:MyClass
-c=new MyClass
+c=New MyClass
+Print c.a

+c = New MyClass(5, 15)
-print c.a
+Print c.a
+Print c.b
+Print c.c
 ```

 ### `Delete`